Bhupesh-V/til/Coding Practices/cleancode-writing-functions.md

    > FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
      THEY SHOULD DO IT ONLY.
-3. To know if a function is doing more than "one thing" see if you can extract another funtion from it with a name that is not merely a restatement of its implementation.
+3. To know if a function is doing more than "one thing" see if you can extract another function from it with a name that is not merely a restatement of its implementation.
 4. Function arguments should *NEVER* be greater than 3.
 5. We should never ignore any part of code.The parts we ignore are where the bugs will hide.